knoxite/knoxite/README.md

 You can always extend your storage size or move your stored data to another machine.
 ### It's efficient
 knoxite cleverly de-duplicates your data before storing it.
+### It connects
+You can use multiple storage backends, even parallely: local disks, Dropbox, Amazon S3 & others.
 ### It's OpenSource
 knoxite is free software.
 Contribute and spread the word!